pat-flew/har-downloader/README.md

-This will download a \n delimited list of files from files.txt, preserving the directory structure.
+This will download all urls found in a firefox network capture har file, preserving directory structure.

+usage:

+> node har-downloader harfile.har downloads/